(From the December 2014 archives)

 3 tbsp (+ more if needed) water

-1. Toast the almonds by preheating the oven to 350 degrees F. Arrange almonds in a single layer on a parchment paper-lined baking sheet.
+1. Preheat the oven to 350 degrees F. Spread the almonds in a single layer on a parchment paper-lined baking sheet.
 Bake for 5-8 minutes until lightly toasted, being careful not to let them burn.
 Cool completely before using.

 3. Add in the egg, vanilla, and almond extract.

 4. In another bowl, combine the flour, xanthan gum, baking powder and salt.
-Mix together.
+Gently stir together with a spoon.

 5. Slowly pour the flour combination into the wet mixture and beat on low speed until just blended.